vinayak-mehta/present/docs/index.rst

 .. image:: _static/demo.gif

-You can also play codios, which are pre-recorded code demos.
+You can also play a :ref:`codio`, which is a pre-recorded code block.

 .. image:: _static/codio.gif